-To assist students to become proficient in these areas, Legal Institutions, the first course undertaken by students, has been deliberately structured to introduce students to the necessary skills of legal problem solving and legal referencing.
+Weekend School seminars are an important part of the skill building process, and to further assist students, Legal Institutions, the first course undertaken by students, has been deliberately structured to introduce the necessary skills of legal problem solving.

 The Law Extension Committee also offers a number of opt-in sessions, allowing students to develop their skills as required.
-These sessions are all offered from 12 noon to 4 pm on the Friday afternoon preceding each weekend school.
-This allows country students to plan to arrive early, and city students to make arrangements as required.
+These sessions are offered in conjunction with Weekend Schools.